csvpath/csvpath/docs/printing.md

 ## Print

-`print()` is the main way of doing printing in CsvPaths.
+`print()` is the main way of printing in CsvPaths.
 It is fast, flexible, and both human and machine friendly, in that results are easily available to both.
 Most of this page is about `print()`.

 ## Jinja
 CsvPath provides Jinja as a way to create fancier output for special purposes.
 Using Jinja is slower and very much out of band. `jinja()` has a few limitations:
 - It requires CsvPaths because it populates the Jinja context with results from the ResultsManager
 - Currently, `jinja()` only provides results values from the first csvpath in a named-results set.
-It will collect values from multiple named-paths, but just the first paths in the set.
+It will collect values from multiple named-paths, but just from the first path in each.
 - Jinja is also, as currently used, not a great fit with highly dynamic systems because it needs a file system path for its template and its output.
 If CsvPath is being spun up in an unpredictable way on transitory infrastructure, `jinja()` may be challenging or require integration effort.

 These limitations are easily addressed; however, we are awaiting more real-world feedback to see where to take `jinja()`.